the original Halpern fountain ~ the Siebenröhrenbrunnen in Heilbronn Germany

 confluence of the Stryi and Yablunka rivers in Turka Ukraine, where Josh’s grandfather was born in 1895

-In January 2025, Josh Halpern journeyed 1000 km down the Danube River, visiting 9 countries through central and eastern Europe, on a watershed heritage pilgrimage.
+In January 2025, Josh Halpern journeyed 1000 km along the Danube River, visiting 9 countries through central and eastern Europe, on a watershed heritage pilgrimage.

 At the furthest reach of ancestral explorations, Josh drank water at the same source where his grandfather grew up ~ in the Carpathian Mountains of Ukraine.